 Robert’s Camp is widely considered the best campsite in East Africa.
-The camp, which is spread over 5 acres of beautiful green garden leading down to the lake shore, combines a spectacular lakeside setting, with plenty of wildlife and great facilities such as ablution and barbecue areas.
-In addition there is an excellent a la carte restaurant called The Thirsty Goat.
+The camp, which is spread over 5 acres of a beautiful green garden leading down to the lakeshore, combines a spectacular lakeside setting, with plenty of wildlife and great facilities such as ablution and barbecue areas.
+In addition, there is an excellent a la carte restaurant called The Thirsty Goat.
 The camp also offers accommodation in bandas and family cottages.

 Elephant Pepper Camp, Maasai Mara

 Accommodation: An old-style traditional camp with 8 tents